meolar/supertux-wiki/Ideas.md

 ### Fly

 A fly that flies around Tux, annoying him and forcing him to move, but without harming him.

-> "So it messes up the controls for a bit so that Tux is forced away from it?
-Original.
-Me likes!" - DJ Wings N0 PH33R 17:30, 10 July 2007 (UTC)

 ### Polar Bear